AdeDeepFishing/SelfIntroduction/README.md

 Optional Features

-[X] User can tap a button to change the color of the background view
+[X] User can tap a button to change the color of the background view ( I make darkmode/lightmode here

-[ ] User can select on additional buttons that provide more info about the user.
+[X] User can select on additional buttons that provide more info about the user.
 Example: more textfields, a different alert box, etc.

 [ ] Any stylistic changes that are not default options (Comment this here)